Australia keen to join India, U.S. naval drills

 This year, Japan will take part, the first time since 2007 the exercises have included a third country - and a sign of closer military ties between allies worried about Chinese activity in the region.

-China’s increasing assertiveness in the South China Sea has angered neighbors there as well as Japan and the United States, two of the major maritime powers in Asia.
+China’s increasing assertiveness in the South China Sea has angered neighbours there as well as Japan and the United States, two of the major maritime powers in Asia.

-China also shocked India last year with two Chinese submarine visits to Sri Lanka, India’s island-nation neighbor to the south.
+China also shocked India last year with two Chinese submarine visits to Sri Lanka, India’s island-nation neighbour to the south.

 Andrews said on Wednesday Australia was concerned about escalating strategic rivalry in the South China Sea, saying it put Asia at the risk of a military blunder.

-His visit to New Delhi comes as India and Australia prepare to hold their first bilateral naval maneuvers next month, where they will showcase their anti-submarine warfare capability.
+His visit to New Delhi comes as India and Australia prepare to hold their first bilateral naval manoeuvres next month, where they will showcase their anti-submarine warfare capability.

 “Gradually we will expand the range of exercises.
 We are looking at air force to air force and army to army exercises over the next year or two,” he said.